 To get started, you need sales and reviews – period.
 Without this, you are not going to get anywhere.

-In order to get sales, you have to make sure that your listing appears in the results page when customers type the name of your product in the search box.
+In order to get sales, you have to make sure that your listing appears on the results page when customers type the name of your product in the search box.
 This can be done by making sure that your listing is optimized with the correct keywords.
-You remember the part about us talking about the importance of listing copy and keyword research?
+Do you remember the part about us talking about the importance of listing copy and keyword research?

 Now here is a golden rule that will benefit you for the rest of your journey on Amazon – to move up in the rankings and reach the first page, you will need sales.
 To get sales initially, you will need positive reviews.
 After all, customers are more inclined to buy from listings that have glowing reviews from other buyers.
 Now, let us break this down further.